Devonport High School for Boys: School buildings

+Based within what was once the Stoke Military Hospital, the school buildings and blocks are all named after notable people with links to Plymouth, including one with links to a past pupil that now works at the school as a teacher.

 Uzel House

 The school had a residential centre in the French town of Uzel in Brittany.
 This offered pupils the opportunity for work experience with local companies as well as the chance to improve their French and enjoy activities like horseriding and canoeing.
 The house was bought for the token amount of 1 Franc in 1991, from the Mayor of Uzel.
 From its opening in 1992, until its closure in 2009 over 250 boys visited the house each year.
 The Friday Choir also took pupils from two other Plymouth grammar schools, Plymouth High School for Girls and Devonport High School for Girls, to Uzel for an opportunity to sing to the locals.
 These, and many other Friday Choir tours, were organised by music teacher Trefor K Farrow.
 Mr Farrow joined DHSB in 1965 and completed his fortieth and final year in 2006.
 In 2010 there were concerns about the House's long-term sustainability as a result of the recession.
 Ownership of the house was lost during the tenure of Kieran Earley.